-Though we have made considerable achievements, ten years since WSIS 2003, the ICT landscape has changed dramatically, several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
-These trends bring new Rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
+Though we have made considerable achievements in the , ten years since WSIS 2003, the ICT landscape has changed dramatically and , several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
+These trends bring new Rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet has greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
 As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – valuable resources.

-UNESCO: Though we have made considerable achievements, ten years since WSIS 2003, the ICT landscape has changed dramatically, several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
-These trends bring new Rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
-As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – valuable resources.
+UNESCO: The first WSIS+10 Review in February 2013 highlighted the considerable achievements made over the last decade, since WSIS 2003, the ICT landscape and their uses having changed dramatically, several new trends have emerged in the information and knowledge societies like broadband, social networks, mobility and digital inclusion.
+These trends bring new rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer for inclusive development.
+As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise, which constitute a valuable foundation for our future vision and action.

-Access: Though we have made considerable achievements, ten years since WSIS 2003, the ICT landscape has changed dramatically, several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
-These trends bring new Rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
+Access: Though considerable achievements have been made, ten years since WSIS 2003, the ICT landscape has changed dramatically.
+Several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
+These trends bring new rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
 As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – valuable resources.

-CDT: Though we have made considerable achievements, ten years since WSIS 2003, the ICT landscape has changed dramatically, several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
-These trends bring new Rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
+CDT: While considerable achievements have been made over the past ten years since WSIS 2003, the ICT landscape has changed dramatically: several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
+These trends bring new rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet and have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
 As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – valuable resources.